KavitaKamble/Ford-GoBike-System-Data/README.md

 # Ford-GoBike-System-Data

-2019 Ford GoBike System Data Exploration And Visualization Dataset
+2019 Ford GoBike System Data Exploration And Visualization --- Udacity Nanodegree Project

+Dataset
 The Data consists of information about Bay Wheels GoBike trips for year 2019: There are 2506983 rows of trip data and 19 columns.
 The data provides three type of information for each trip.
 Duration of the trip -- duration_sec, start_time, end_time Station information -- start_station_id, start_station_latitude, start_station_longitude, end_station_id, end_station_latitude, end_station_longitude rider's information -- user_type, bike_share_for_all_trip, rental_access_method.